 Enhancing position in our leading markets.
-We expect our mobile value-added service, fixed broadband value-added and information and communication technologies services to continue to be the key drivers of our future growth.
+We expect our mobile value-added service, fixed broadband value-added and ICT services to continue to be the key drivers of our future growth.
 With our leading market share, we enjoy substantial economies of scale in equipment procurement as well as the marketing of our products and services.

 Strong capital structure.
-We believe we have greater financial resources than other telecommunications operators in Taiwan.
-Our relatively low debt-to-equity capital structure, together with our high levels of cash and operating cash flows, provides us with the flexibility and resources to invest in capital intensive and growing businesses.
-In particular, we continue to invest in broadband internet protocol networks, fiber-optic networks, and 3G/HSPA, HSPA+ mobile communications networks and services.
-We also have begun making investments in or acquiring other companies which provide complementary telecommunications and internet-related services to further expand our business and offer new products and services.
+We believe we have great financial resources in Taiwan.
+Our low debt-to-equity capital structure, together with our high levels of cash and operating cash flows, provides us with the flexibility and resources to invest in capital intensive and growing businesses.
+In particular, we continue to invest in broadband internet protocol networks, fiber-optic networks, and 3G/HSPA, HSPA+, Dual cell HSPA+ mobile communications networks and services.
+We have also begun to make investments in or to acquire other companies which provide complementary telecommunications and internet-related services to further expand our business and offer new products and services.

 Advanced network technology.
-Since 2003, we have developed and upgraded our existing infrastructure for both mobile and fixed line networks.
-We developed a high-speed internet protocol backbone network, expanded the coverage of our ADSL network and deployed a 3G network.
-In 2008, we launched a long-term next generation network construction project that will upgrade our local fixed line networks to high-speed packet-based digital networks with FTTx technologies, including FTTC/N, FTTB and FTTH, in order to provide high speed internet, VoIP, MOD and high definition television, or HDTV, services.
-We have also upgraded our 3G network to HSPA and HSPA+.
-In 2011, we expanded HSPA/HSPA+ coverage to provide better mobile internet services with speeds
+Since 2003, we have developed and upgraded our existing infrastructure for both mobile and fixed-line networks.
+We developed a high-speed internet protocol backbone network, expanded the coverage of our ADSL network, and deployed a 3G network.
+In 2008, we launched a long-term next generation network construction project that will upgrade our local fixed-line networks to high-speed packet-based digital networks with FTTx technologies, including FTTC/N, FTTB and FTTH, in order to provide high speed internet, VoIP, MOD and high definition television, or HDTV, services.
+We have also upgraded our 3G network to HSPA and HSPA+, and Dual cell HSPA+.
+In 2012, we expanded HSPA/HSPA+/Dual cell HSPA+ coverage to provide better mobile internet services.
+Our investment in network infrastructure places us in a position to capture a significant share of the internet and high-speed data transmission market.

 Research and development expertise.
-As of March 31, 2012, we employ over 2,213 research professionals and engineers whose principal focus is to develop advanced network services and operations support systems and to build selected core technologies.
-In 2011, our research and development expenses accounted for 1.6% of our revenues under R.O.C.
-GAAP.
+As of March 31, 2013, we employ over 2,474 research professionals and engineers whose principal focus is to develop advanced network services and operations support systems and to build selected core technologies.
+In 2012, our research and development expenses accounted for 1.7% of our revenues under ROC GAAP.
 We believe our focus on research and development will allow us to efficiently develop and deploy new technologies and services ahead of our competitors.